 Original case studies and problem-based learning activities

-In-depth weekly discussions on the real-life challenges and opportunities of marketing management
+In-depth weekly discussions on the real-life challenges and opportunities of building partnerships and collaboration

 This is an instructor-led course delivered entirely online.
 It is highly interactive and requires active participation on discussions boards and completion of assigned projects.
 There are no real-time class meetings.
 Students work at times that are convenient for them within the weekly schedule of activities.
 We estimate spending an average of 8 10 hours per week on each Certificate in Nonprofit Management course.
 For this reason, we highly recommend students participate in no more than two CNM courses at a time.